9 Tips for Naturally Taking Care of Your Nails, Inside and Out

 5. Try hand massages

-It’s best if the massage is performed by another person who can focus on your wrists, the palms of your hands, your fingers, and your nails using a healthy amount of your oil of choice.
+It’s best if the massage is performed by another person who can focus on your wrists, the palms of your hands, your fingers, and your nails.
+For example, this can be done using a healthy amount of your oil of choice.

 6. Improve your circulation